Wow, yes indeed, a tricky subject is salad dressings. Are they a good thing or a bad thing?

-Anyhow, what I am getting at is, that most people cannot eat a salad without smothering it in something that will ease it down the throat, in other words a salad dressing.
+Anyhow, what I am getting at is, that most people cannot eat a salad without smothering it in something to help it down; In other words, a salad dressing.
 Salad dressings of course can also add flavour, but you can blame that need on a boring bland and unpalatable concoction.

 What I do is keep two spray bottles, one of olive oil and one of balsamic vinegar and give my salads a light spray of each.

 Simple.
 Sometimes I don't bother. if you have enough tastes such as spicy rocket, sweet basil with its hint of licorice, juicy tomatoes, crunchy apple - all these flavours and crunches are enough to keep my interest up without having to cover it all up with mayonnaise.
-In fact the mayonnaise would spoil a salad, hiding all these wonderful delights.
+In fact the mayonnaise can easily spoil a salad by hiding all these wonderful delightful flavours

-The big problem with dressings is that they can make what started out as a healthy meal into an unhealthy one laden with sugar, salt, other unnecessary additives and too many calories which slip down too easily
+The big problem however with dressings is that they can make what started out as a healthy meal into an unhealthy one laden with sugar, salt, other unnecessary additives and too many calories which slip down too easily.

 So what makes a salad dressing a healthy one?